spark-mv/cdn/install.md

 # 4. Checking statistics on the portal

-Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com) and verify that statistics are written to the video analytics section.
-Note that it may take a few minutes for statistics to appear on the portal.
+Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com/cp), then go to the 'detailed statistics' area to verify that statistics are recorded by the portal.

 The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
-These events will appear only a few seconds after you finish viewing a video.
+You should see a few lines, with your IP address and browser information.
+Events appear 5-10 seconds after you finish viewing a video.

 You will only see detailed statistics in the 'disabled' column, since HolaCDN is only operating in statistics mode at this point.
+Note that it may take a few minutes for statistics to appear in the table.

 # 5. Deploy to production

 When you are satisfied with local testing, you can gradually enable the service in production.
-Login to [your HolaCDN account] (http://www.holacdn.com) and go to the configuration section.
+Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the 'configuration' section.
 Use the granular controls to enable Hola on different platforms/browsers.
 For example:

 * Enable HolaCDN in statistics mode only for 10% of Chrome/Win users.
 * Increase HolaCDN statistics collection to 100% of Chrome/Win users.
 * Add more/browsers/platforms.

+Make sure you save your settings.
+Changes will take up to 5 minutes to take effect.
+You will receive a confirmation email every time you change settings on the portal.

 To verify that your changes took effect, remember to set HolaCDN to default mode (```hola_cdn.set_mode_default()```) to ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

-Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

 ###_HolaCDN video user experience statistics collection is now active._###